se-sic/coronet/README.md

   * The `NetworkBuilder` class and all corresponding helper functions to construct networks
 - `util-split.R`
   * Splitting functionality for data objects and networks (time-based and activity-based, using arbitrary ranges)
+- `util-bulk.R`
+  * Collection functionality for the different network types (using Codeface revision ranges, deprecated)
+- `util-networks-covariates.R`
+  * The helper functions to add vertex attributes to existing networks
+- `util-networks-metrics.R`
+  * A set of network-metric functions
+- `util-core-peripheral.R`
+  * Author classification (core and peripheral) and related functions
 - `util-motifs.R`
   * Functionality for the identifaction of network motifs (subgraph patterns)
-- `util-bulk.R`
-  * Collection functionality for the different network types (using Codeface revision ranges)
 - `util-plot.R`
   * Everything needed for plotting networks
-- `util-core-peripheral.R`
-  * Author classification (core and peripheral) and related functions
-- `util-networks-metrics.R`
-  * A set of network-metric functions
 - `util-misc.R`
   * Helper functions and also legacy functions, both needed in the other files
 - `showcase.R`